upenndigitalscholarship/fmb-hub/exhibits/memorias-vivas-de-un-archivo-muerto.md

 ---
-title: Memorias vivas de un archivo muerto
+title: Memorias vivas de un archivo muerto (Publication supported by the Hershey Fund of the Wolf Humanities Center at the University of Pennsylvania, as well as by funding from University of Michigan and SSHRC.)
-titleEng: Living Memories from a Dead Archive
+titleEng: Living Memories from a Dead Archive (Publication supported by the Hershey Fund of the Wolf Humanities Center at the University of Pennsylvania, as well as by funding from University of Michigan and SSHRC.)
 author: "Semillero Recuperación de Archivos en Peligro Muntú Bantú: Nallely Taborda Castañeda, Ernestina Lemos Rentería, Javier Hurtado Ibargüen, Jhon Leison Rivas Rodríguez, Yusleyda Perea Cuesta"
 topic: " Colombia, Chocó, Istmina y el San Juan (Archivo Histórico del Juzgado del Circuito de Istmina, 1860-1930)"
 date: ""
-thumbnail: /assets/media/cover-image.jpg
+thumbnail: /assets/media/memorias_vivas.png
 link: https://upenn.box.com/v/memoriasvivas
 desc-es: This publication was made possible by a grant from the [Hershey Humanities Against Discrimination